 December 16, 23, 26 & 27, 2015 St. Louis winter lightning

-The systems that produced the tornadoes in Mississippi and the Dallas metro also brought winter thunderstorms to the St. Louis metro in the days before and after Christmas.
+The systems that produced the tornadoes in Mississippi and the Dallas metro also brought multiple days of winter thunderstorms to the St. Louis metro in the days before and after Christmas.
 I captured these scenes (handheld video and dashcam):

 Animated GIF of lightning with Christmas lights at New Baden from one of the dashcams on the 16th:

 December 23 Illinois supercells

-A legit winter storm observation day!
+A legit winter storm photography day!
 Despite the better parameters down in Mississippi where a significant tornado occurred, as is my usual plan, I covered the secondary target close to the surface low in my backyard from Hannibal to Jacksonville.
 Only one storm produced a tornado in Illinois (the storm about 40 miles to my north) but I witnessed a decent supercell and small hail just south of Quincy.
 The video below is a timelapse from my new 4-way dashcam setup.